AvrahamRaviv/FVOD_2025/README.md

 This repository contains the artifact accompanying our FMCAD 2025 paper:

-**Title:** Towards Formal Verification of Deep Neural Networks for Object Detection
+**Towards Formal Verification of Deep Neural Networks for Object Detection**

 ## Repository Structure